nvenko/py-deflation/README.tex.md

 Observations :

-First, the strictly positive envelopes of the sampled spectra theoretically deflated with exact eigenvectors do  not significantly vary from realization to realization.
+First, the strictly positive envelopes of the sampled spectra deflated with exact eigenvectors do not significantly vary from realization to realization.
 Second, the cases for which higher gains of iterations were observed in Example #4, namely strategies #2 and #3, are associated to smaller strictly positive envelopes of deflated operators, here by less than one order of magnitude in comparison to strategy #1, as SHOULD BE SHOWN ON A PLOT OF THE CONDITIONING NUMBER.
 Third, `which_op` has no strong effect on the envelopes (TO CONFIRM WITH PLOTS OF CONDITIONING NUMBER).

 #### Example #6: example06_recycler.py